Effective Natural Cures for Vaginal Yeast Infections

 - Dip a cotton tampon in the solution, insert it at bedtime, remove it in the morning, continue for a few days, until the vaginal yeast infection symptoms are gone.

-- If you’ve got difficulties inserting it, use a tampon in a plastic applicator or insert a dry tampon and then squirt the solution up, so the tampon will absorb it.
+- If you’ve got difficulties inserting it, use a tampon with a plastic applicator or insert a dry tampon and then squirt the solution up, so the tampon will absorb it.

 Cranberries for Vaginal Yeast Infection